yoyoberenguer/PygameShader/README.md

 If you are using the shader library for sprites texturing and special effects then the overall processing time should be extremely fast due to code optimization with cython.
-Nevertheless, to keep a good frame rate, it is advise to keep the sprites below the screen display resolution e,g 200x200 texture size.
+Nevertheless, to keep a good frame rate, it is advised to keep the sprites below the screen display resolution e,g 200x200 texture size.

-The shaders effects can be placed into 5 different categories
+The shaders effect can be placed into 5 different categories
 * Color variations
 * Filters
 * Transformations